Pete-C2/Raspberry-Pi-Pin-Test/README.md

 * Pull-up on one pin and output drive low on the other pin correctly reads as low on both pins
 * Pull-down on one pin and output drive high on the other pin correctly reads as high on both pins

+### PiSinglePinTest

+Ensure that no hardware is connected to the Raspberry Pi pin under test.
+Optionally connect an LED from with 3.3V (via a resistor) to test if the output can drive low or to ground (via a resistor) to test if the output can drive high.

+Ensure that no other programs are running that interact with the IO pin under test.

+Ensure that all interfaces are disabled for the pin under test in the Raspberry Pi Configuration.

+Modify the code to change the value of checkPin to the pin you want to test

+Run PiSinglePinTest.py

 ## Changelog

+### V2.0

+- Added second program to test a single pin

 ### V1.0